sxyazi/yazi/config/docs/keymap.md

   - `--force`: Overwrite the destination file if it exists.
   - `--follow`: Copy the file pointed to by a symbolic link, rather than the link itself.
 Only valid during copying.

-- remove: Move the file to the trash/recycle bin.
+- remove: Move the files to the trash/recycle bin.

-  - `--permanently`: Permanently delete the file.
+  - `--permanently`: Permanently delete the files.

-- create: Create a file or directory (ends with `/` for directory).
+- create: Create a file or directory (ends with `/` for directories).
 - rename: Rename a file or directory.
 - copy: Copy the path of files or directories that are selected or hovered on.

-  - `path`: Copy the full absolute path.
+  - `path`: Copy the absolute path.
   - `dirname`: Copy the path of the parent directory.
   - `filename`: Copy the name of the file.
   - `name_without_ext`: Copy the name of the file without the extension.